-I wouldn’t call myself a perfectionist or over-achiever, but I have always viewed myself as a person who generally functions pretty well in the world.
+I wouldn’t call myself a perfectionist or an over-achiever, but I have always viewed myself as a person who generally functions pretty well in the world.
 I was never the smartest kid in school, but I always did well.
 I was never the most social butterfly, but I always held my own with friends and strangers.

 In trying to sort out what it meant, I bought into a lot of myths about emotions that didn’t do me any favors.
 We have alluded to these myths in many other posts, but we have never really broken them down.
 Today is the day!
-Emotions aren’t good or bad, they just are, but there are a few myths that tell us something different.
-Some myths include:

 - There are good emotions and there are bad emotions.